LoVeC: Reinforcement Learning for Better Verbalized Confidence in Long-Form Generations

 \section{Conclusion}

 We introduce \method, a reinforcement learning method to improve confidence estimation in long-form factual text generation.
 Our approach achieves SOTA performance in both confidence calibration and runtime efficiency.
 Our results also demonstrate that RL enables more consistent and interpretable confidence predictions.
-Further analysis shows strong generalization and scalability of our model to out-of-domain datasets and short-form confidence estimations.
-The results highlight the potential of our framework for deployment in risk-sensitive and high-stakes domains, or general LLM use cases, where hallucination detection is crucial for trust and usability.
+Further analysis shows strong generalization of our model to out-of-domain datasets and short-form confidence estimations.
+The results highlight the potential of \method for deployment in risk-sensitive and high-stakes domains, where hallucination detection is crucial for trust and usability.